 Chore – Meaning Stolen.
 ‘Chored‘ is of Romany Gypsy origin, which makes its use in Pompey slang rather ironic.

-Chuffed – Happy or proud of an accomplishment.
+Chuffed – When someone is happy or proud of an accomplishment.

-Chufty badge – One someone has accomplished something and is feeling rather proud, and will NOT stop talking about it.
+Chufty badge – When someone has accomplished something and is feeling rather proud, and will NOT stop talking about it.
 Someone might ask if they want a ‘chufty badge‘.

 Cushty – It’s all good.
-Another word of Romany Gypsy origin.
+Another word that is Romany Gypsy in origin.

 Diamond Geezer – A really top bloke.